Primetime Emmy Award for Outstanding Production Design for a Narrative Period or Fantasy Program (One Hour or More)

 The Primetime Emmy Award for Outstanding Production Design for a Narrative Period or Fantasy Program (One Hour or More) is an award handed out annually at the Creative Arts Emmy Awards.

 In 2014, the category was created alongside Outstanding Production Design for a Narrative Program (Half-Hour or Less) and Outstanding Production Design for a Narrative Contemporary Program (One Hour or More).
 From 2014 to 2017, contemporary and fantasy programs competed together.
 Fantasy programs compete alongside period programs since 2018.
+Prior to this, awards were given to single-camera series and miniseries or movies.